-Rare Books.
 Rare books are located on the sixth floor.
 The collection includes early editions of Anglo-American treatises, statutes, court reports, and some foreign materials.
-These books are included in the Library Catalog and in Lens.
+These books are included in the Library Catalog.
 Rare books must be paged by staff, and may be used only in the John P. Wilson Reading Room.

-DVDs.
-A collection of movies and tv shows on DVD is available at the D'Angelo Law Library Circulation Desk.
+A collection of movies and tv shows on DVD is available in the Reserve Reading Room.